Frequently Asked Questions

 Dentists and dental offices are required to retain records for their patients.
 The NSRDDA does not have patients’ dental records.

-In general, dentists are required to keep their patients’ records for at least ten years following the date of last chart entry or, in the case of minors, ten years from the time the patient would have reached the age of majority, which is nineteen years in Nova Scotia.
+In general, dentists are required to keep their patients’ records for at least 10 years following the date of last chart entry or, in the case of minors, 10 years from the time the patient reaches the age of majority.
+In Nova Scotia this is the age of 19.

 More detailed information can be found in the Regulator’s Recordkeeping Guidelines.